 Artist, musician, and author Dave Kobrenski offers presentations that weave art, music, and storytelling together into an entertaining and informative cultural experience.

-Dave is currently available for booking in 2017.
+Dave is currently available for booking in 2019 and 2020.
 Presentations can be tailored for performing arts centers, cultural events, bookstores, libraries and more, and can include a question and answer period with audience members, as well as a book signing.

 Read below to learn more about Dave’s presentations, or click here for booking inquiries.